veaba/tensorflow-docs/docs/tf.compat/v1/estimator/tpu/experimental/EmbeddingConfigSpec.md

 ## Class EmbeddingConfigSpec
 Class to keep track of the specification for TPU embeddings.
-Pass this class to tf.estimator.tpu.TPUEstimator via the embedding_config_spec parameter.
-At minimum you need to specify feature_columns and optimization_parameters.
-The feature columns passed should be created with some combination of tf.tpu.experimental.embedding_column and tf.tpu.experimental.shared_embedding_columns.
+Pass this class to `tf.estimator.tpu.TPUEstimator` via the `embedding_config_spec` parameter.
+At minimum you need to specify `feature_columns` and `optimization_parameters`.
+The feature columns passed should be created with some combination of `tf.tpu.experimental.embedding_column` and `tf.tpu.experimental.shared_embedding_columns`.
-[tf.tpu.experimental](https://tensorflow.google.cn/api_docs/python/tf/tpu/experimental)TPU embeddings do not support arbitrary Tensorflow optimizers and the main optimizer you use for your model will be ignored for the embedding table variables.
+TPU embeddings do not support arbitrary Tensorflow optimizers and the main optimizer you use for your model will be ignored for the embedding table variables.
 Instead TPU embeddigns support a fixed set of predefined optimizers that you can select from and set the parameters of.
 These include adagrad, adam and stochastic gradient descent.
-Each supported optimizer has a Parameters class in the  namespace.
+Each supported optimizer has a `Parameters` class in the `tf.tpu.experimental` namespace.

 ```
  column_a = tf.feature_column.categorical_column_with_identity(...)